 Data Transformation use case : Apache Spark and Databricks

-Explore complex data transformations using Apache Spark, and push the results to Databricks for analysis.
-Enhance data engineering workflows by leveraging these powerful big data tools.
+Explore complex data transformations with Apache Spark and analyze results in Databricks.
+Enhance your data engineering workflows with these powerful tools.

 By